syncfusion-content/uwp-docs/uwp/System-Requirement.md

 ## Framework

-The following framework is minimum requirement for build the UWP application:
+The following Framework is minimum requirement for build the UWP application:

 * Microsoft .NET Framework 4.6